-- 1. The Duty of Care activity is self-regulated by people with little or no knowledge or experience in Aboriginal cultural heritage management; - 2.
-Duty of Care is self-assessed by a land user, based on the nature of impact of the land use on cultural heritage, and not on the likelihood of the existence of cultural heritage; - 3.
-The guidelines do not recognise the full range of cultural heritage (see above).
-Not only do the guidelines imply that all heritage is tangible/archaeological (McGrath and Lee 2016; Martin et al. 2016; Ross 2010), the emphasis of the guidelines on an assessment purely of the land surface also ignores the fact that a great deal of tangible heritage/archaeological material is buried, and not able to be accessed via surface assessment (see above); - 4.
-There is no opportunity for oversight of the process by the regulatory authority; - 5.
-Duty of Care, as defined in s23 of the Acts, assumes that the state database contains an accurate and comprehensive record of every heritage location in the state, and this is far from true (see below).
+- 3.3.1 The Duty of Care activity is self-regulated by people with little or no knowledge or experience in Aboriginal cultural heritage management; - 3.3.2 Duty of Care is self-assessed by a land user, based on the nature of impact of the land use on cultural heritage, and not on the likelihood of the existence of cultural heritage; - 3.3.3 Partial Duty of Care can be met by proponents undertaking a search of the DATSIP cultural heritage database (section 23[e]).
+This database is highly inaccurate and is incomplete and as a consequence a search of the database is not adequate to meet the principle of minimising harm to Aboriginal Cultural Heritage (see below); - 3.3.4 Duty of Care, as defined in s23 of the Acts, assumes that the state database contains an accurate and comprehensive record of every heritage location in the state, and this is far from true (see below).
 Lack of access to reports of previous cultural heritage assessments of an area reduces the effectiveness of the Duty of Care assessment.
 Making accurate decisions about Duty of Care requires that adequate information be available relating to: - a. the development area; - b. previous land use activity; - c. the nature of heritage in the area; and - d. the likelihood that heritage has survived previous land use.